MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 ```

 ### -ModernGroupLocationException
-The ModernGroupLocationException parameter specifies the Microsoft 365 Groups to exclude when you're using the value All for the ModernGroupLocation parameter.
+The ModernGroupLocationException parameter specifies the Microsoft 365 Groups to exclude from the policy when you use the value All for the ModernGroupLocation parameter.

 You can use any value that uniquely identifies the Microsoft 365 Group.
 For example: